adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 ![Disk usage bar]({{site.baseurl}}/assets/img/pantheon-files.png)

-### Default Applications and installation of new sofware
+### Default Applications and installation of new software

 Elementary OS comes battery included albeit with a sensible battery size.
 The default installation comes with :